goatandsheep/se-exp-challenge-invoice/README.md

 The requirements ask for a simple form.
 A basic HTTP form could do the job of this, but it would not be reusable nor composable.

 My thoughts are to make a vertical list of customers and have a standard layout for displaying the values for each attribute for each customer.
 Pressing an edit button would replace the view from display mode to edit mode and display a form where values can be set before being submitted.
 I intend to do a fairly simple execution and make one interesting feature to stand out.
 For example, I could cache the form values in `localstorage` in case something happens during editing?
 I will see.

-Init npm
+Probably not actually.
+It's better I just do a good job with good practices of a simple application.

+Initialized using next.js

+TODO:

+- [ ] During loading state, some things won't be useable
+- [ ] Testing components
+- [ ] Document API input

 ## Challenge Introduction